 • Put your pump, storage containers and ice packs in your breast milk cooler.

-• Double check that there’s enough breast milk already in the refrigerator for your baby while you’re at work and that you don’t need to get any extra from your freezer stash.
+• Double-check that there’s enough breast milk in the refrigerator for your baby while you’re at work and that you don’t need to get any extra from your freezer stash.

 When You’re at Work:

 • Try to pump on time, according to the schedule you’ve set up.
-You’ll ideally pump as often as your baby is eating, or every three hours.You should never let it extend past four hours.
-Otherwise you risk dealing with embarrassing engorgement and leaking at work.
+Ideally, you pump as often as your baby is eating or every three hours.You should never let it extend past four hours.
+Otherwise, you risk embarrassing engorgement and leaking at work.

-• Make sure to keep things as sterile as possible, including washing your hands.
+• Keep things as sterile as possible, including washing your hands.

-• Try to relax when you’re pumping, which can be hard at work.
-Keep a set of your baby’s clothing in your purse so you can smell it or look at a picture of your baby to trigger letdown.
+• Try to relax when you’re pumping, which can be hard work.
+Keep a set of your baby’s clothing in your purse so you can smell it, or look at a picture of your baby to trigger a letdown.
 Or consider recording your baby crying or cooing and listening to it as you pump.

 • Make sure to run hot, soapy water through your pump parts every time after you pump so it won’t need a thorough cleaning for your next session.

-When You First See Your Child Again, At Home or At Daycare:
+When You First See Your Child Again, At Home or Daycare:

 • Breastfeed your baby as soon as you can.
 If there isn’t a quiet place to do it at the daycare, you might want to do it in the car before you head home.
 That’s especially important to do if you have a long commute.